Florida Nutritionist Certification

 So what does it actually look like to work as a staff wellness coach?
 This position comes with a wide variety of job descriptions, so it may take a little digging to find the spot that fits you best.

-Below are examples sourced in July of 2016 from various Florida job aggregation sites.
+Below are examples from various Florida job aggregation sites.
 These samples are not intended to be actual job offers.
 The goal is simply to give you an idea of the types of jobs available in this field.

 Corporate Wellness Coach, CareAlliance, Miami – Help members improve their health and meet wellness goals through one-on-one coaching plans, education, motivation and support.
 You will interact with members both via phone and during onsite visits, analyzing their health data to identify risk levels and put together unique plans for each individual.
 You will also develop and teach wellness seminars onsite.
 You will need to be organized and able to document coaching and goals as well as outcomes.